JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/>
-### Why not use VBA?
+### An example with VBA?
-You can, if you want to use this technique only at one specific range.
-An example of this is located at "spreadsheets/others/vba_alt.xlsm".
-However, I was not able to figure out a way to have my VBA method apply to all cells in a column, while also preserving the format I wanted to use.
+An example of this is located at "spreadsheets/others/vba_example.xlsm".
+More recently this has become my preferred method.
+I will keep the non-VBA method here in case someone cannot run macros.